wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 number of genes increased with 5%, of which 0.4% were protein coding.
 This increase in identified genes also allows the study of expression patterns of these genes.
-An increase in genome coverage can also reveal hidden
-elements: {numref}`FSHD` shows all paralogs of a disease related gene that have finally been resolved.
+An increase in genome coverage can also reveal hidden elements.
+As an illustration, {numref}`FSHD` shows all paralogs of a disease related gene that have finally been resolved.
 Most of the missing copies were in hard to sequence parts of the genome.
 Chromosome-level assemblies also allow us to study genome evolution itself, the way chromosomes are rearranged during